dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

-# Block-STM: Smart-contract Processing Acceleration
+# Block-STM: Accelerating Smart-contract Processing

 [Block-STM](https://arxiv.org/pdf/2203.06871.pdf) is an exciting technology that accelerates smart-contract execution, emanating from the Diem project and recently enhanced by Aptos Labs and integrated into [aptos-core](https://github.com/aptos-labs/aptos-core).